gaikwadashutosh35/ProjectManagementSystem/README.md

 Contributions are welcome!
 Please follow these steps to contribute:

-- Fork the repository.
+1. Fork the repository.
-- Create a new branch: `git checkout -b my-feature-branch`.
+2. Create a new branch: `git checkout -b my-feature-branch`.
-- Make your changes and commit them: `git commit -m 'Add new feature'`.
+3. Make your changes and commit them: `git commit -m 'Add new feature'`.
-- Push to the branch: `git push origin my-feature-branch`.
+4. Push to the branch: `git push origin my-feature-branch`.
-- Submit a pull request.
+5. Submit a pull request.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](../LICENSE) file for more details.